zer0charisma/starter-react-redux/README.md

 Runs the React app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Runs an Express API that exposes a single endpoint, GET `/api/quote`, which returns a motivational quote at random.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.